Advice to Young People, The Lies I Tell Myself¶

 I think fatherhood is a great example of this.
 I think a lot of people think that they can just be a good father when they have kids.
 But I think that's a mistake.
 I think you have to practice being a good father before you have kids.
 You have to practice being a good husband before you get married.

-It might be easy to convince myself that a good father is able to take care of the family, but how many times was that an excuse to just work yourself to death is the father who can pay for piano lessons, truly a better man than the father, who can be present at the recital?
+It might be easy to convince myself that a good father is able to take care of the family, but how many times was that an excuse to just work yourself to death?
+Is the father who can pay for piano lessons truly a better man than the father who can be present at the recital?
 I just don't think this is something that we can turn on and off so easily.

 Self-Worth¶